 Most herbs grow well in containers, but they all have their own special preferences and conditions that need to be met if you want a bountiful harvest.

-Here are six tips to help you grow basil in pots that will keep producing all summer long.
+Here are six tips to help you grow basil in pots that will keep producing all summer long (and year-round if you grow it indoors).

 1. Pick the Right Container